Here at DesignDiverso we really like to imagine what the future will look like and may bring in terms of innovation.

 Perhaps the way we educate our children, a massive unanimous reform devoid of useless trappings.

-Can we use and take advantage of our technological skills and means, absolutely we must, by all means, as I always keep saying since 20 years or so certain (good) technology is our only hope, we just need to really start using it to propel us into the future instead of driving us on the brink of extinction.
+Can we use and take advantage of our technological skills and means, absolutely we must, by all means.
+As I always keep saying since 20 years or so certain (good) technology is our only hope.
+We just need to really start using it to propel us into the future instead of driving us on the brink of extinction.

 There’s nothing that can prepare us to face a life altering event as a human beings, same applies to to our species as whole.

-We can take courses or workshops, survive wars, be the strongest most invincible, infallible humans to ever walk the earth, yet we cannot be prepared to face death of someone close to us.
+We can take courses or workshops, survive wars, be the strongest most invincible, infallible humans to ever walk on earth, yet we cannot be prepared to face death of someone close to us.
 Rest be assured, death comes in different shapes and sizes, not just the very definitive physical death.